How to use unreasonable behaviour as the grounds for divorce in the UK

 For example, have you been living independently for two years or have you been apart for over five years?
 If you have, you may find using those grounds less acrimonious and more amicable as they do not require you to ‘blame’ your partner.

-The most common reason used is unreasonable behaviour and if you agree this is the most relevant for you then you and your ex must agree who is going to divorce who.
+The most common reason used is unreasonable behaviour and if you agree this is the most relevant for you then you and your ex must agree on who is going to divorce who.

 What does unreasonable behaviour mean?